CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{< /tabs >}}

-2. On both **leaf01** and **leaf02**, change the ports associated with the MAC address obtained for swp1, swp2, and swp3 from the previous step; for example:
+2. As root, change the ports associated with the MAC address obtained for swp1, swp2, and swp3 from the previous step; for example:

 {{< notice note >}}